 In response to a high level of demand for water in the Flinders River Catchment area we have released 110,000ML of general reserve unallocated water for purposes which relate to 'rural' or 'any' within the Gulf water plan area.

 The water being made available is surface water from watercourses (including tributaries) and overland flow water.

-By making water available, we are supporting economic development and assisting in the State's recovery from the impacts of COVID-19.
+By making this water available, we are supporting agricultural development and stimulating investment and growth in the Flinders River catchment area.

 This water has been accounted for and set aside for consumptive use through the water planning process.
 It is therefore within the sustainable limits for extraction from the system during the times of water flow.